mittwald/kubernetes-secret-generator/README.md

 ## Usage

-This operator is capable of generating password and ssh keypair secrets.
+This operator is capable of generating secure random strings and ssh keypair secrets.

 The type of secret to be generated can be specified by the `secret-generator.v1.mittwald.de/type` annotation.
 This annotation can be added to any Kubernetes secret object in the operators `watchNamespace`.

-### Passwords
+### Secure Random Strings

-By default, password secrets will be generated.
-If the annotation is not present, it will be added after the first reconciliation loop and its value will be set to `password`.
+By default, the operator will generate secure random strings.
+If the type annotation is not present, it will be added after the first reconciliation loop and its value will be set to `string`.

-To actually generate password secrets, the `secret-generator.v1.mittwald.de/autogenerate` annotation is required as well.
+To actually generate random string secrets, the `secret-generator.v1.mittwald.de/autogenerate` annotation is required as well.
 The value of the annotation can be a field name (or comma separated list of field names) within the secret;
 the SecretGeneratorController will pick up this annotation and add a field [or fields] (`examplepw` in the example below) to the secret with a randomly generated string value.